 The first thing that many people may say about Daniel Dennett's definition/s of the word 'consciousness' (or what he takes consciousness to be) is that he doesn't define the word at all.
-He either tells us what it's not or talks about something else entirely: things like functions, brain processes, behavior, evolution, engineering, and the like.
+He either tells us what it's not or talks about something else entirely: things like functions, brain processes, behavior, "verbal reports", evolution, engineering, and the like.

 However, Dennett (as a “scientistic” Rylean) has much support for his position in neuroscience and science generally.

 For example, here's Alexander Luria (in Consciousness and Self-Regulation) also arguably and paradoxically ignoring what it is he's talking about.
 Thus:

 “Modern views... regard human conscious activity as consisting of a number of components.
 These include the reception and processing (recoding) of information, with the selection of its most important elements and retention of the experience thus gained in the memory...”

 Of course if someone argues that Luria is ignoring consciousness in the above, isn't that simply to beg the question?
 The assumption here is that consciousness is something over and above the “reception and processing (recoding) of information”, etc. Who says so?
 There are philosophers and even psychologists who say so.
 Here's the American psychologist Ulric Neisser (in his Cognition and Reality):